Fonbod1/Task_Management_Api/README.md

 ##
 # RUNNING THE APPLICATION
-## Below is a table that shows the different endpoints that should be used in Postman to be able to view diffrent task from the database.
+## Below is a table that shows the different endpoints that should be used in Postman to view diffrent tasks from the database.

 ##